ddttom/pim/README.md

 - "in 2 hours"
 - "next week"
 - "end of month"
-- "beginning of next quarter"
+- "beginning of next month"

 #### Special Date Handling